 Delayed Blast: just like it sounds.

-Death Brusher: "This spell is the same as the 3rd level spell Fireball, except for the above.
-In addition, those taking damage from the Fireball must pass a system shock roll or be instantly slain."** I friggin' love HackMaster.
+Death Brusher: "This spell is the same as the 3rd level spell Fireball, except [the casting time is 8 segments instead of 3].
+In addition, those taking damage from the Fireball must pass a system shock roll or be instantly slain."
+I friggin' love HackMaster.

 Maximus: Same as regular fireballs except damage is d10/level of MU.